Preparing to Buy a House in 8 Simple Steps

 Calculating Housing Costs

-In addition to closing costs, expenses that potential home buyers might want to consider are repairs and updates they might want to make to a home, new furniture, moving costs, or even commuting costs.
+In addition to closing costs, expenses that potential homebuyers might want to consider are repairs and updates they might want to make to a home, new furniture, moving costs, or even commuting costs.
+If you are considering buying in a community with a homeowners association, factor those costs in as well.

 3. Saving for a Down Payment

-Saving money for a house is one of the biggest financial goals many people will have in their lifetime.
+Saving money for a house is one of life’s biggest financial goals.
 And how much they’re able to offer as a down payment can significantly impact the amount of their monthly mortgage payment.

 A larger down payment can also be convincing to sellers who see it as evidence of solid finances, sometimes beating out other offers in a competitive housing market.

-For first-time home buyers, 20% of the price of the home can seem like a daunting figure.
+For first-time homebuyers, 18% or even 9% of the price of the home can seem like a daunting figure.
 Many buyers find that cutting spending on luxury or non-essential items and entertainment can help them save up the funds.

-Other tactics could include getting gifts and loans from family members, applying for low-down-payment mortgages, withdrawing funds from retirement, or receiving assistance from state and local agencies.
+Other tactics could include getting gifts and loans from family members, applying for low down-payment mortgages, withdrawing funds from a retirement account, or receiving assistance from state and local agencies.

-For buyers who were also sellers, proceeds from another property could also fund the down payment.
+For buyers who are also sellers, proceeds from another property could also fund the down payment.

 4. Shopping for a Mortgage Lender

-Mortgage lenders must provide a loan estimate within three business days of receiving a mortgage application.
-The form is standard—all lenders are required to use the same form, which makes it easier for the applicant to compare information from different lenders and make sure they are getting the best loan for their financial situation.
+Mortgage lenders must provide a home mortgage loan estimate within three business days of receiving a mortgage application.
+The form is standard — all lenders are required to use the same form, which makes it easier for the applicant to compare information from different lenders and make sure they are getting the best loan for their financial situation.

 5. Getting Preapproved for a Loan

-While it might seem like a bit of a nuance, getting prequalified for a loan versus pre-approved for a loan are two different things.
+While it might seem like a bit of a nuance, getting prequalified for a loan vs. preapproved for a loan are two different things.

 When a buyer is prequalified for a loan, their mortgage lender estimates the loan amount they are qualified for, based on financial information they provided.